Setiabudi 13 case: Autopsy result

 The autopsy of the body was carried out for approximately two hours.
-Mun'im Idris said that the victim was slaughtered systematically and slashed in the similar fashion of a "spit roasted goat" (kambing guling).
-According to the investigation, the unidentified male victim was estimated to be 18 to 21 years old, had a height of 165 cm, had the condition of phimosis, has a sturdy body and slightly overweight.
-The victim was killed and mutilated about two or one day prior the body were found.
+Mun'im Idris said that the victim was slaughtered systematically and slashed in a similar fashion to a "spit roasted goat" (kambing guling).
+According to the investigation, the unidentified male victim was estimated to be 18 to 21 years old, had a height of 165 cm, had the condition of phimosis, and had a sturdy body and slightly overweight.
+The victim was killed and mutilated about one or two days prior to when the body was found.

-According to Idris, the victim was killed by stabbing using knife due to wounds marks on the chest, back and abdomen.
-After the victim was murdered, in less than 24 hour it was exposed to water due to the wrinkling of the fingertips.
-The bones are clean and the flesh pieces are free from blood as if it was cleanse with water, which suggested that the mutilation was possibly done in a bathroom.
-According forensic doctor estimation, the slaughter and mutilation was took place between 21 November to the early dawn of 22 November 1981.
+According to Idris, the victim was killed by stabbing using a knife, due to wound marks found on the chest, back and abdomen.
+In less than 24 hours after the victim was murdered, it was exposed to water, as seen from the wrinkling of its fingertips.
+The bones were clean and the flesh pieces were free from blood as if it was cleansed with water, which suggested that the mutilation was possibly done in a bathroom.
+According to forensic doctor estimations, the slaughter and mutilation took place between 21 November to the early dawn of 22 November 1981.

 The fingerprint test results did not match any existing fingerprint database.
-According to the estimation of the crime investigator, the mutilations were presumably carried out by more than one person and estimated lasted for about 3 to 4 hours.
+According to the estimation of the crime investigator, the mutilations were presumably carried out by more than one person and were estimated to have lasted for about 3 to 4 hours.

-Hundreds of people who claimed the lost of family and relatives came during the identification process.
-However, from various information collected by the police the body did not matched any person being sought.
+Hundreds of people who claimed the loss of family and relatives came during the identification process.
+However, from various information collected by the police, the body did not match any person being sought.
 The identification process lasted until 27 November 1981.
 The victim was buried in Tegal Alur cemetery in Kalideres, West Jakarta.
-Until now, this case is remain unsolved.
+Until now, this case remains unsolved.